allen-proxmire/Regulated-Multiplicity/README.md

 This repository contains:

-- The full polished manuscript
+- Full manuscripts
-- A short note (1,000–2,500 words)
+- A short note
-- A one‑page summary
+- A one‑page explainer
 - Supporting materials and conceptual diagrams (as they are added)

 The goal is to make the theory accessible to researchers, philosophers, cognitive scientists, and anyone interested in the architecture of mind.